-Beyond clarifying the acquisition problem, UTAH and rUTAH have a number of properties that should make them of interest to researchers working in either innate or derived knowledge frameworks.
-First, UTAH and rUTAH both involve complex linking patterns that are typically claimed to be innate; so, UTAH and rUTAH both offer the opportunity to explore how complex linking patterns could be learned from more general mechanisms, which is of interest to theorists exploring both types of approaches to solving the linking problem.
+Beyond clarifying the acquisition problem, UTAH and rUTAH have a number of properties that should make them of interest to researchers working in either innate or derived knowledge frameworks, as briefly mentioned in the introduction.
+We reiterate these properties here in light of the specific implementations of UTAH and rUTAH we investigate.

+First, UTAH and rUTAH both involve complex linking patterns that are typically claimed to be innate; so, UTAH and rUTAH both offer the opportunity to explore if and how complex linking patterns could be learned from more general mechanisms.
+This can help determine how much innate scaffolding each linking theory requires for successful acquisition.